 Let's get down to business, shall we?
-We got presents to wrap!
+We’ve got presents to wrap!

 1. Buy a kit of neutral ribbons and bows.
 I suggest a kit of white, gold, and silver.
 The metallic material will match any paper you choose but will also add a glitzy touch.

-2. Find tags that match the paper and/or the bows & ribbons.
-Sticker tags or paper tags do not really matter but making sure they fit in with the theme does.
+2. Find tags that match the paper and/or the bows and ribbons.
+Sticker or paper tags doesn’t really matter but making sure they fit in with the theme does.

 3. Line up your stripes and patterns.
-It will take two extra seconds but will make you look like a pro.
+It will take two extra seconds and make you look like a pro.

 5. Make clean creases.
 When folding the sides in, make sure you take the extra second to create a nice crease.
-The clean lines will be sure to impress your toughest critique.
+The clean lines will be sure to impress your toughest critic.

 6. Tie paired gifts together.
 Do you have two gifts for the same person?
 Stack the gifts and put a bow on top!

 7. Mix and match papers.
-It adds a touch of whimsy to the gifts and under the tree, use several different papers.
+It adds a touch of whimsy to the gifts and to your tree when you use several different papers.

 8. Go with a bag for gifts that are weirdly shaped and bulky.
 Save yourself the headache of trying to wrap a ball.

 9. Fluff tissue paper.
-Make sure if you are using a bag that the tissue paper is not crumpled and stand crisp and fills the bag nicely.
+If you are using a bag, make sure the tissue paper is not crumpled and stands crisply to fill the bag nicely.

-10. If it is a weird shape and you are running late.
-Bag it and tag it.
+10. If it is a weird shape, and you are running late, simply bag it and tag it.

 Photos by Erin Daniel Photography